 - nasal cannula

-- Avoid infections: Try to avoid any infections by staying away from unwell people, avoiding outside food, etc.
+- Stay Away From People Who are Sick: Try to avoid contracting any infections by staying away from unwell people, avoiding outside food, etc.

-- Get vaccinated: Take your vaccines in time.
+- Get Vaccinated: Take your vaccines on time.

-- Medical help: If you suspect an infection of any sort, seek immediate medical attention because early diagnosis and treatment can help prevent the spread of infection to the blood.
+- Seek Medical Help: If you suspect an infection of any sort, seek immediate medical attention because early diagnosis and treatment can help prevent the spread of infection to the blood.

-- Caution with infection for patients with chronic illnesses: Patients with diabetes, cancer, and younger women must be very careful about personal hygiene and infections because they already have a compromised immune system that increases chances of Sepsis.
+- Be Careful If You Have Any Medical Condition: If you suffer from diabetes, cancer, and younger women must be very careful about personal hygiene and infections because they already have a compromised immune system that increases chances of sepsis.

 Seek medical help in the following cases: